JosepEscrig/Wire_Mesh_Sensor/README.md

 [Data2Vfile](/Data2Vfile.m) saves data into a .v files containing 8 bits void fraction data

+[Data2Cfile](/Data2Cfile.m) saves data into a .cdat files containing 12 bits raw data

+## Weights and transformation matrices

+[weightsMatrixGenerator](/weightsMatrixGenerator.m) generates the void fraction weights matrix for a specific sensor geometry

+[maskGenerator](/maskGenerator.m) generates the mask matrix from the weights matrix

+[radialWeightsMatrixGenerator](/radialWeightsMatrixGenerator.m) generates the weights matrix to calculate the radial distribuition of the void fraction

+[rotationMatrixGenerator](/rotationMatrixGenerator.m) generates the rotation matrix for an especific angle of rotation

 ## Processing data

 [calibrationPermittivity](/calibrationPermittivity.m) obtains calibrated data of the void fraction from capacitive raw data

-[weightsMatrixGenerator](/weightsMatrixGenerator.m) generates the void fraction weights matrix for a specific sensor geometry

-[maskGenerator](/maskGenerator.m) generates the mask matrix from the weights matrix

 [Data2TimeSeries](/Data2TimeSeries.m) calculates void fraction time series from the void fraction data

-[radialWeightsMatrixGenerator](/radialWeightsMatrixGenerator.m) generates the weights matrix to calculate the radial distribuition of the void fraction

 [Data2RadialDistribution](/Data2RadialDistribution.m) calculates void fraction radial distribution from void fraction data

-[rotationMatrixGenerator](/rotationMatrixGenerator.m) generates the rotation matrix for an especific angle of rotation

 [rotateData](/rotateData.m) rotates void fraction data matrix using the rotation matrix for an especific angle of rotation